JoelBosch90/product-in-perspective/README.md

 expects the following environment variables:

 EXTERNAL_URL
 - The URL at which the website is currently hosted.
+This is used to create links in emails.

 DOMAIN
 - The domain name that should be used.
-This is the website's name and used as the email domain as well.
+This is used as the website's name and as the email domain as well.

 TOKEN_SECRET
 - The secret used to generate JSON web tokens.